ericcornelissen/eslint-plugin-top/docs/rules/no-top-level-state.md

 Disallow top level state.

-State at the top level indicates side effects because if used by functions or methods their behavior may change over time.
-This is not always problematic (e.g. a cache) but should be used sparingly and intentionally.
+State at the top level indicates side effects because they may be used by functions or methods, possibly changing their behavior over time.
+This is not always problematic (e.g. a cache) but should be used sparingly.

 ## Rule Details